 It can be difficult to persuade people to adopt the opinion you'd like them to have.
 Maybe you're a marketer trying to convince people that your product is right for them.
 Maybe you're an activist trying to convince people to conserve water.
 Whatever your persuasion goals might be, this course will show you how to be smart about influencing other people's opinions.

-Everything in this course is rooted in tested persuasion strategies.
+Everything in this course is rooted in tested persuasion strategies from the science of psychology.
 I'm not just making things up like a lot of persuasion "gurus."
-You'll learn practical tips taken from rigorous research in psychological science, and you'll discover when those strategies will be most effective.
+You'll learn practical tips taken from rigorous research in psychology and behavioral science, and you'll discover when those strategies will be most effective.

 A few of the things we'll cover:

 How to get people to pay attention to what you have to say.